PEZ/AndroidCljsrnHotreloadFreeze/README.md

 Disable Fast Refresh, and start the Debug session.
 Check that you can hot-reload some small change of the app.

-Then unlock the requires of the big maps and hot-reload.
+Then unlock all six requires of the `many-defs-#` namespaces, and hot-reload.

 **Expected**: Shadow hot-reloads the change (with no visible change)